 Cover the top of the bottle with your baking soda balloon, but make sure you don’t let the baking soda spill into the bottle prematurely.

 When you and your child are ready, lift the balloon and let the baking soda fall into the vinegar.
-Since baking soda and vinegar create an acid-base chemical reaction as soon as they’re combined, the balloon will start to inflate, filling up with the carbon dioxide gas created by the reaction in the bottle.
+Baking soda and vinegar create an acid-base chemical reaction as soon as they’re combined.
+This will cause the balloon to inflate, filling up with the carbon dioxide gas created by the reaction in the bottle.

 5. Blow bubbles with a plastic water bottle.